 Deal ends: 31 March 2025

-The Mercedes EQA features all the trademark Mercedes traits, including a quiet and comfortable drive and an excellent interior, albeit slightly compromised by a short range.
+The Mercedes EQA features all the trademark Mercedes traits, including a quiet and comfortable drive and an excellent interior, albeit it is slightly compromised by a short range.
 Right now you can pick up a Mercedes EQA 250+ Sport Executive for £329.50 a month with 0% APR on a four-year deal, with that monthly payment kept in check thanks to a £6500 deposit contribution.

 Deposit: £7584 (+ £6500 Mercedes deposit contribution)